North Alabama Lions: Baseball

-The Early Years
+Early years

 The baseball program at UNA started in 1932 under coach Eddie Flowers, but it wasn't until Mike Lane arrived in 1984 that the Lions program reached the national prominence it enjoys today.

 Flowers was not only the first baseball coach for the Lions, but he was also the athletic director, a teacher for the physical education department, and the first basketball and tennis coach.
 His most successful year as the baseball coach came in his last season (1948) when the Lions went 15–3.
 His contributions to the University of North Alabama athletic program led to the naming of the school's basketball arena, which is Flowers Hall.

 George Weeks was the baseball head coach from 1949 to 1971.
 Week's had numerous successful teams during his coaching career, including wins over Division I powers like the University of Alabama.
 From 1972 to 1975 the Lions were coached by Jackie Pedigo, Ricky Lindsey, and Mike Dean.
 Mike Knight was the head coach from 1976 to 1978.
 Gary Elliott coached the Lions to an 18–17 record in 1979.
 From 1980 to 1983 the Lions were led by Mike Galloway and had a record of 72–87.